 Welcome to the Aire River Fishing Guide.
 The Aire River is a scenic fishing destination heading towards the great Otways region of Victoria.
-Roughly a 3 hours drive with access to the river and campgrounds off Sand road.
-A nice drive beyond the great ocean road west of Melbourne, surrounded by the close townships of Apollo Bay and Cape Otway, Johanna.
-This is a wonderful location for fishing, kayaking, camping and walking.
+Roughly a 3-hour drive with access to the river and campgrounds off Sand Road.
+A nice drive beyond the Great Ocean Road west of Melbourne, surrounded by the close townships of Apollo Bay and Cape Otway, Johanna.
+This is a wonderful location for fishing, kayaking, camping, and walking.
 It also offers great surf closer to the sea entrance of Glenaire Beach.

 Things to do at Aire River

 This is a great place to bring the family camping.
-The Aire River East Campground has 20 available unpowered campsites suitable for tents, swags and caravans too.
-Nearby attractions include Mates rest walk, Otway treetops adventure walk and clifftop walks.
+The Aire River East Campground has 20 available unpowered campsites suitable for tents, swags, and caravans too.
+Nearby attractions include Mates rest walk, Otway treetops adventure walk, and clifftop walks.
 The Great Otway National Park and Port Campbell National Park have the world-famous Twelve Apostles.
 The Great Ocean Walk along the Great Ocean Road provides stunning coastal landscapes.
 Lush tall forests, and rocky shoreline.
 Along your travels, you can also see the Cape Otway Lighthouse, shipwreck, Blanket Bay Rockpools, and Johanna Surf Beach.
-A quick note when camping at locations like the Aire River West campground do take insect repellent as we have been eaten alive by mosquitos whilst camping.
+A quick note when camping at locations like the Aire River West campground ensure you take insect repellent as we have been eaten alive by mosquitos whilst camping.

 Fishing the Aire River